Aloha (2015 film)

 Aloha is a 2015 American romantic comedy film written, co-produced and directed by Cameron Crowe.
-The film stars Bradley Cooper as former US Air Force officer Brian Gilcrest, who returns to Hawaii after being rehired by a former boss to oversee the launch of a privatized weapons satellite in the skies over Hawaii.
+It stars Bradley Cooper as former US Air Force officer Brian Gilcrest, who returns to Hawaii after being rehired by a former boss to oversee the launch of a privatized weapons satellite in the skies over Hawaii.
 Emma Stone, Rachel McAdams, Bill Murray, John Krasinski, Danny McBride, and Alec Baldwin star in supporting roles.
+As of 2025, it is the latest film directed by Crowe.

-Aloha was released on May 29, 2015, and was a box office bomb, grossing $26.2 million worldwide against a budget of $37 million.
-It received negative reviews from critics, who derided its screenplay and accused the film of whitewashing.
+Released on May 29, 2015, the film was a critical and commercial failure, grossing $26.3 million worldwide against a budget of $37 million.